BOSTON COLLEGE SKATES PAST VERMONT, 4-1

-Sophomore forward Johnny Gaudreau had a goal and an assist for the Eagles
+Sophomore forward Johnny Gaudreau scores goal and assist for Eagles

 CHESTNUT HILL, Mass. - Four players scored one goal each and senior goaltender Parker Milner registered 38 saves to lead fifth-ranked Boston College to a 4-1 Hockey East victory over Vermont before 6,672 fans at Kelley Rink.